Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Numerical Experiments

 \subsection{Implementation}

-We developed a custom training environment based on the equations of motion \eqref{eqn:x_dot}--\eqref{eqn:W_dot} using \textit{OpenAI Gym} library to train policies, as shown in \Cref{fig:envs}, where the equations of motion are numerically integrated.
-The selected parameters for the quadrotor are presented in~\Cref{tab:params}.

-The trained agents are tested in a physics engine, \textit{PyBullet} for \textit{sim-to-sim} verification.
-This process allows us to validate our policies trained in our own simplified environment in a more realistic setting.
-The code of our experiments can be accessed at \url{https://github.com/fdcl-gwu/marl-quad-control}.
+We developed a custom training environment based on the equations of motion \eqref{eqn:x_dot}--\eqref{eqn:W_dot} using \textit{OpenAI Gym} library, as shown in \Cref{fig:envs}, where the equations of motion are numerically integrated.
+Our proposed frameworks can be trained with any SARL and MARL algorithm, and in this study, we selected TD3 and MATD3, which are model-free, off-policy, actor-critic algorithms.
+After completing training in our simplified custom environment designed to prioritize computational efficiency, we evaluated the trained policies in a more realistic \textit{PyBullet} environment for \textit{sim-to-sim} verification.
+This evaluation allows us to assess how well the policies generalize to a more complex and realistic simulation setting.
+The code of our experiments can be accessed at \url{https://github.com/fdcl-gwu/gym-rotor}.

-Our proposed frameworks can be trained with any MARL algorithm, and in this study, we selected TD3 and MATD3 which are model-free, off-policy, actor-critic algorithms.

-\textbf{Network Structures.} In our experiment, the actor networks are multilayer perceptron (MLP) networks with two hidden layers of 16 nodes each, using the rectified linear unit (ReLU) activation function.
-The actor networks map the states $s_t$ or observations $o_t$ to actions $a_t$ at time $t$.
-The hyperbolic tangent (tanh) activation function is used in the output layer of the actor network to ensure a proper range of control signals between $[-1, 1]$.
-The critic networks take both states and actions as inputs and estimate the action-value function $Q^\pi (s_t,a_t)$ as outputs.
-The critic networks are also designed as MLP networks with two hidden layers of 512 nodes each, using the ReLU activation function.
+\textbf{Network Structures.} In our experiments, both critic and actor networks were implemented as MLPs with two hidden layers with ReLU activations.
+The critic networks employed 512 nodes per hidden layer for all frameworks.
+In contrast, the actor networks utilized a variable number of hidden nodes depending on the agent: 16 nodes for SARL and Agent$\#$1 in MARL frameworks, while 8 nodes for Agent$\#$2 due to its smaller input dimension.
+Lastly, the actor network's output layer used the hyperbolic tangent activations to ensure control signals remain within the range of $[-1, 1]$.

-\textbf{Hyperparameters.} The reward coefficients $k_x$ and $k_{b_1}$ in Section \ref{sec:MA_quad} are set to 7.0 and 2.0, respectively, to minimize tracking errors in position and heading.
-To eliminate steady-state error, $k_{I_x}$ and $k_{I_{b_1}}$ are chosen as 0.04 and 0.06, with $\alpha = 0.01$ in \eqref{eqn:SS}.
-Also, the penalizing terms are set to $k_v = k_\Omega = k_{\omega_{12}} = 0.25$, $k_{b_3} = 3.5$, and $k_{\Omega_3} = 0.2$ to achieve smooth and stable control.
-We found that excessively large penalties can prevent the quadrotor from moving toward its target by causing it to focus too much on stabilization.
+\textbf{Hyperparameters.} The reward coefficients $k_x$ and $k_{b_1}$ in Section \ref{sec:MA_quad} were set to 7.0 and 2.0, respectively, to minimize tracking errors in position and heading.
+To eliminate steady-state errors, $k_{I_x}$ and $k_{I_{b_1}}$ were chosen as 0.04 and 0.06, with $\alpha = 0.01$ in \eqref{eqn:SS}.
+Also, to achieve smooth and stable control, the penalizing terms were set to $k_v = k_\Omega = k_{\Omega_3} = k_{\omega_{12}} = 0.25$ and $k_{b_3} = 3.5$.
+Note that excessively large penalties prioritized stabilization over position tracking and prevented the quadrotor from moving toward its target.
 The selected hyperparameters are summarized in \Cref{tab:hyper}.